jhoejbjerre/otp-access-demo/README.md

 - [ ] **Offline / Resilient Design (Future)**
       Instead of device-based offline support, resilience can be achieved through Azure-native features such as SQL Geo-replication, zone-redundant storage and cross-region deployment.

-- [ ] **Validation Context (SessionId / Resource binding)**
-      Ensure all OTPs are scoped to a specific, valid user/session/resource context for security.

 ---

 ## 📂 Project Structure